stealth-studios/sdk-docs/docs/clients/roblox.md

 })
 ```

-This function looks up all functions in either `character.functions` or `character.config.character.functions` and executes all functions that match the names in the `functions` parameter.
+This function looks up all functions in the character configuration and executes all functions that match the names in the `functions` parameter.

 ---